QuantEcon/lecture-python-intro/lectures/networks.md

 2. these edges have large weights, and
 3. the edges point to other highly ranked nodes.

-Later, when we study demand shocks  in production networks, we will provide a more concrete interpretation of eigenvector centrality.
+Later, when we study demand shocks  in production networks, there will be a more concrete interpretation of eigenvector centrality.

 We will see that, in production networks, sectors with high eigenvector